gordonwatts/seattlesnowmass2021.github.io/pages/ligo.md

 hide_hero: false
 ---

-The day after the workshop ends, July 27th, there will be an organized trip to visit LIGO!
+The day after the workshop ends, July 27th, there will be an organized trip to visit the LIGO Hanford Observatory!

 The itinerary is as follows:

-- Depart the Seattle Campus at 9 am
+- Depart the UW Seattle Campus at 9am
-- Arrive at LIGO Hanford Observatory 1 pm
+- Arrive at LIGO Hanford Observatory 1pm
 - Depart LIGO Hanford Observatory 3:30pm
 - Arrive at the UW Seattle Campus at 7pm